Pricing of goods and services

 Your rights are exactly the same when you buy items or services in a sale as at any other time.
 If a reduction is displayed on an item, the previous price must have been valid for 28 days over the previous three months.

 Regulation of prices

 Some prices (especially services / utilities) are regulated.
 This means that the service provider or retailer must apply to the industry regulator for approval for any price increase.
 The most notable examples include electricity, telecommunications and postal services.
-In these cases, the suppliers of electricity must apply to the Commission for Regulation of Utilities and dominant suppliers in the postal and telecom markets must apply to ComReg for approval for price changes.
+In these cases, the suppliers of electricity must apply to the Commission for Regulation of Utilities.
 Suppliers of these services may not charge more than the approved prices.
 Suppliers of financial services do not have to apply for approval for price changes.
 (For example, where there is a change to bank charges, or interest rates).
 However financial service providers must inform their regulator, the Central Bank of Ireland about any such changes.

 Unit pricing is a useful tool for comparing prices.
 It is most useful when comparing food and grocery prices when products come in different size packages.
 The price for a product tells you how much you pay for an item.
 The unit price, however, tells you the price of a Kg, litre, metre, square metre or cubic metre.
 Unit pricing helps you compare costs of different brands and various sizes without doing complicated calculations.
 The law, (SI 639 of 2002) sets down that unit prices must be displayed on or close to the item.
 There are exceptions for traders who do not have equipment for printing shelf-edge labels or for point-of-sale scanning.
 The Regulations only apply to products being sold to the consumer.

 By using unit pricing, you can easily compare the cost of any brand and any package size.
 Remember to compare only similar items.
 Unit pricing will not help you compare nutritional value or other factors you wish to consider, such as convenience and personal tastes